pmw83/bash/README.md

 A few bash scripts I wrote as a SysAd previously.

-Their purposes are fairly self explanatory by the their filenames.
+Their purposes are fairly self explanatory by their filenames.